Updated on: October 1, 2024

 🥈2.
 Dashlane — Best for Additional Features (Comes With a VPN)

-Dashlane comes with high encryption, great auto-fill on Windows, and standout extra features like a VPN and live dark web monitoring.
-Dashlane’s web-based app is very intuitive, and it took only a few minutes for me to set up and use the password vault.
+Dashlane comes with top-notch encryption, great auto-fill, and extra features like a VPN and live dark web monitoring.
+It doesn’t have a Windows app, but the browser version worked flawlessly on my PC.
 Everything was easy to figure out, from importing my passwords into the Dashlane vault to setting up fingerprint authentication through Windows Hello.

-In addition to password management, Dashlane provides a VPN — when I tested it, it provided me with an encrypted internet connection with almost no slowdown.
+In addition to password management, Dashlane provides a VPN.
+I tested it on my Windows computer and was pleased to see that it encrypted my internet connection without slowing it down.
 I maintained really fast speeds across all servers and could stream videos in HD without interruptions.

 Dashlane also has:

-The anti-phishing tools Dashlane offers are impressive.
+Dashlane’s anti-phishing tools are impressive.
 The basic phishing protection will tell you if you visit a scam site posing as Dashlane, but there’s also an advanced tool that sends you an alert if you’re about to enter a password on the wrong website.
-Both tools are compatible with Microsoft Edge and other browsers.
+Both tools are compatible with most browsers.

-The dark web monitoring offers 24/7 surveillance to see if any of your accounts associated with up to 5 email addresses has been involved in a breach.
-Unlike 1Password and RoboForm, Dashlane uses its own database and servers rather than a publicly available service for its dark web monitoring.
+The dark web monitoring offers 24/7 surveillance to see if any of your accounts (associated with up to 5 email addresses) have been involved in a breach.
+Unlike 1Password and RoboForm, Dashlane uses its own database and servers rather than a publicly available service for its dark web monitoring.🥈2.
+Dashlane — Best for Additional Features (Comes With a VPN)

 Dashlane offers a recovery key option that you can enable in the settings.
-Once enabled, Dashlane generates a 28-character code, which gives full access to your credentials and must be stored securely to prevent SPOFs, especially since Dashlane doesn’t keep any record of recovery codes.
-Biometrics can also be used for recovery on supported devices.
-Dashlane further supports MFA with various methods such as authenticator apps and USB security keys.
-Ensuring you have these additional security and recovery methods set up can help avoid losing access to your passwords if you forget your master password and prevent unauthorized access to your account.
+Once enabled, Dashlane generates a 28-character code, which gives full access to your credentials.
+However, it must be stored securely to prevent single points of failure (SPOFs), especially since Dashlane doesn’t keep any record of recovery codes.

-Dashlane Free lets you store 25 passwords on 1 device, and it comes with more extra features than most competitors provide in their premium versions — password security auditing, a TOTP authenticator, password sharing with an unlimited number of Dashlane users, and breach notifications.
+Dashlane Free lets you store 25 passwords on 1 device, and it comes with more extra features than most competitor’s premium versions — password security auditing, a TOTP authenticator, and password sharing with an unlimited number of Dashlane users.

-Dashlane Premium ($4.99 / month) adds cross-device sync on unlimited devices, unlimited password storage, and dark web monitoring — as well as a VPN and an advanced anti-phishing feature.
+Dashlane Premium ($4.99 / month) adds cross-device sync on unlimited devices, unlimited password storage, dark web monitoring, a VPN, and an advanced anti-phishing feature.
 This plan is a bit pricier than some competitors, but it’s worth it — and you can get it for only $4.99 / month if you enter SAFETYD25 at checkout.
 Dashlane also offers a family plan with up to 10 licenses and a family management dashboard for $7.49 / month.

 Bottom Line:

-Dashlane is very secure, it’s user-friendly, and it comes with tons of extra features, including a VPN, advanced phishing protections, Windows Hello compatibility, 1 GB encrypted storage, live dark web monitoring, and more.
+Dashlane is very secure, user-friendly, and has many extra features, including a VPN, advanced phishing protections, Windows Hello compatibility, 1 GB encrypted storage, live dark web monitoring, and more.
 Dashlane’s free plan includes a free trial of Dashlane Premium, and all purchases come with a 30-day money-back guarantee.

 Read the full Dashlane review >